 2. The MBGA for higher education courses includes funding for Equity Places as specified in Table 1a.
-The Provider may use up to \$7,242,134 of the funding allocated for Equity Places in 2024 and \$5,549,261 of the funding allocated for Equity Places in 2025 to deliver the approved courses shown in Table 1b(i) and Table 1b(ii).
+The Provider may use up to \$4,971,711 of the funding allocated for Equity Places in 2024 to deliver the approved courses shown in Table 1b(i) and Table 1b(ii).
 This funding allocation reflects the indicative funding amounts approved by the Minister for Education.

-3. The Provider may use up to \$217,634 of the funding allocated for Equity Places in 2024 and \$149,325 of the funding allocated for Equity Places in 2025 as specified in Table 1a to deliver 5 sub-bachelor and bachelor courses in funding cluster 1 (item 1 in the table in section 30-15 of HESA).
+3. The Provider may use up to \$126,294 of the funding allocation for Equity Places in 2024 as specified in Table 1a to deliver 1 bachelor course in funding cluster 1 (item 1 in the table in section 30-15 of HESA).
+These places are to be delivered in line with a separate agreement between the Provider and the Department.

 4. While funding is being allocated to providers within a funding envelope, there is a clear and unambiguous expectation that courses will be delivered as closely as possible in line with indicative funding parameters and that all Equity Places will be filled by people from educationally disadvantaged groups (including students from low SES backgrounds, students from inner regional, outer regional, remote and very remote areas, students who are first in family to study at university, First Nations students, and students with a disability).

 5. The Provider must comply with all reporting requirements for Equity Places as communicated by the Department.

-Note: Allocated funding figures shown in Table 1b(i) and Table 1b(ii) indicate funding to be used for Equity Places commencing in 2023 and 2024.
+Note: Allocated funding figures shown in Table 1b(i), Table 1b(ii) and Table 1b(iii) indicate funding to be used for Equity Places commencing in 2024.
 Quoted places are indicative only of commencing EFTSL implied by the allocated funding amounts.